surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 - **Include Nulls** on selecting this checkbox it displays **Null Values** retrieved in Charts

+- ** Display Labels** on selecting this checkbox, it displays the label for ret

 - **Position** Align the legend at top,bottom,left and right side of the chart.

 ### X-Axis Menu Options